colabottles/toddl/posts/war-and-peace-my-version.md

 I see it all the time, folks getting jobs, you can learn at the job while on the job, such great succcess stories that I am very happy for all those people, don't get me wrong.
 If you have applied to as many places I have you start to wonder when the hell am I going to get a shot&quest;

 That is what I am facing now.
-I feel like giving up, to saying, &laquo;To hell with all this!&raquo; and I have to some people.
+I feel like giving up, to saying, &lquot;To hell with all this!&rquot; and I have to some people.
 I am drained and tired of trying to find a home with a company that wil have me because none of them don't.
 Maybe that's a sign.

-Then I was saying last night, that a friend of mine once told me, &laquo;I'm so happy I didn't get all the things I ever wanted, because I wouldn't be where I am today if I had.&raquo; And you know what&quest; He is right.
+Then I was saying last night, that a friend of mine once told me, &lquot;I'm so happy I didn't get all the things I ever wanted, because I wouldn't be where I am today if I had.&rquot; And you know what&quest; He is right.

 But this.
 Just the chance.
 The chance to learn, to work in a group, to work and succeed.
 To make great things that benefit and create accessible, inclusive things.
 You begin to wonder.